The networked input-output economic problem

 \subsection{The networked input-output model and problem formulation}

 Consider an interconnected $n\geq 2$ economic systems (agents), where each economic system has $d$ interdependent industries.
 By interconnectedness, each agent can trade with each others.
-To describe an interconnected economic system, a \emph{matrix-weighted graph} $\mc{G}=(\mc{V},\mc{E},\mc{W})$ will be used \cite{Trinh2018matrix}.
-Each vertex $v_i\in \mc{V}$ represents an $i$-th economic system, while each edge $(v_i,v_j)\in \mc{E}$ implies that the $i$-th economic system imports at least one type of products from the $j$-th economic system.
+To capture the interconnected economic systems, a \emph{matrix-weighted graph} ${G}=({V},{E},{W})$ is used \cite{Trinh2018matrix}.
+Each vertex $v_i\in {V}$ represents an $i$-th economic system, while each edge $(v_j,v_i)\in {E}$ implies that the $i$-th economic system consumes at least one type of products from the $j$-th economic system.